 - Spelling errors!

-- Words that don't actually represent your book, and may mislead the customer.
+- Words that misrepresent your book and may mislead the customer.

-And you're done!
-Once you've chosen your categories and keywords (as well as your target audience at the top of the task page), give your categories a final spell-check, remove words duplicated between your book title, contributors, keywords and categories, then finally complete and submit the task in Octavo.
+Once you’ve chosen your categories, keywords, and target audience, give everything a final spell-check.
+Avoid duplicating words between the title, contributors, keywords, and categories.
+Then complete and submit the task in Octavo.

-Your Tellwell Managed Distribution includes one annual metadata update, so if you need to change your keywords and categories in the future, just email support@tellwell.ca and we'll be happy to help!
+Tellwell Managed Distribution includes at least one annual metadata update, so if you need to change your keywords and categories in the future, just email support@tellwell.ca and we'll be happy to help!

 How do I choose a price for my book?